-The class teacher is responsible for reporting on the progress of the children with Special Educational Needs within his/her class against the targets set for individuals in the Graduated Approach Plan.

-The class teacher will record levels on O-Track each term, meeting timescales set, and report progress both to the child and to parents.
-The class teacher will be responsible for the transfer of data concerning SEND pupils and for the use of this data to inform planning.
+The Class Teacher is responsible for reporting on the progress of the children with Special Educational Needs within his/her class against the targets set for individuals in the Graduated Approach Plan.
+The Class Teacher will record assessments each term, meeting timescales set, and reporting progress both to the child and to parents.
+The Class Teacher will be responsible for the transfer of data concerning SEND pupils and for the use of this data to inform planning.